Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: The Access Module

-Note the similarity with the lower bound obtained for the training codebook in eq.~\eqref{eq:training:codebook:nyquist-shannon-samples-lower-bound}, with the additional factor $x_\tau$ which depends on the amount of power we allow to lose.
 The access configuration codebook $\Phi_{\rm ac}\equiv\Theta_{\rm ac}$ is then constructed based on the iterative method defined above given that $N_{\rm ac}$ is chosen according to the bound.
 Without loss of generality, we will consider $\tau = 0.5$ ($-3$ dB) based on classical literature, which gives $x_\tau \approx 1.391$~\cite{Balanis2012antenna}.